Geonovum/ogc-api-testbed/docs/docs/cases/skinning.md

   <li>Mail: <a href="mailto:${contact.contactEmail}">${contact.contactEmail}</a></li>
 ```

+To highlight the impact of skinning, we have prepared a tailored skin for geoserver at https://apitestbed.geonovum.nl/geoserver/ogc/features.
+We've added a layout inspired on the GeoNovum website.
+For this, 2 layout template overrides have been added to `~/data/templates/ogc/features`.

 ## LDProxy

 The HTML encoding is implemented using [Mustache templates](https://mustache.github.io/).
 Custom templates are supported, they have to reside in the data directory under the relative path `templates/html/{templateName}.mustache`, where `{templateName}` equals the name of a default template (see [source code](https://github.com/search?q=repo%3Ainteractive-instruments%2Fldproxy+extension%3Amustache&type=Code) on GitHub) (taken from [ldproxy docs](https://github.com/interactive-instruments/ldproxy/blob/fb772a7c3bc9b32cdde06a1ac92bbb72414b07d1/docs/en/configuration/services/building-blocks/html.md#customization)).